meghajay/Euler/README.md

 # Euler
-1) 24/08/2017 : solving the euler problems for rewoking the brain
+1) 24/08/2017 : solving the euler problems for reworking the brain
+2) 8/09/2017 : solved first 5 Euler problems